How to Request a New Bespoke Application

 For us to efficiently package and deploy Bespoke Applications we need you to provide:

-• The application only requires files to be copied from origin to destination
+- The application only requires files to be copied from the origin to the destination

-• Silent arguments required for the application to install silently.
+- Silent arguments are required for the application to install silently.
 Intune deployments don't support user interaction with the installation process.

 How many revisions are permitted with Bespoke Applications after initial deployment?

 Our packaging team will package the bespoke applications to the best of their knowledge and add any requirements listed by you in your initial request.
-Once the application is deployed per your requirements, we allow wriggle room to 2 minor changes and 1 major change to the application package.
+Once the application is deployed per your requirements, we allow wiggle room for 2 minor changes and 1 major change to the application package.

 Examples of Minor changes: